Szabolcs Sáfár

 Szabolcs Sáfár (born 20 August 1974 in Budapest) is a former Hungarian football goalkeeper.

-He obtained 14 caps for the Hungarian national team, and participated at the 1996 Summer Olympics in Atlanta, where Hungary failed to progress from the group stage.
+He obtained 14 caps in the Hungary national team, and appeared at the 1996 Summer Olympics in Atlanta, where Hungary progress end in the group stage.

 Coaching career

 Austria Wien hired Sáfár a goalkeeping coach for their youth section.
 He is the goalkeeping coach for the U15, U16, U17, and U18 teams.